Harmonagon/Harmonagon/CONTRIBUTING.md

 ## Collaborators and Contributors

-If you are a musician or programmer interested in collborating with or contributing to the Harmonagon, please email the [project maintainier](mailto:mitch@harmonagon.com).
+If you are a programmer interested in collborating with or contributing to the Harmonagon, please email the [project maintainier](mailto:mitch@harmonagon.com).
+No musical knowledge is required for programming, as music sequences are easily converted to binary and milliseconds.
+Programmers with a basic knowledge of geometry and trigonometry (unit circle) are preferred.

 ### Refactoring